 Comprehensive Wastewater Management Plan

-The Comprehensive Wastewater Management Plans (CWMP) is a town-wide, state approved, science based plan to protect Barnstable’s coastal waters, ponds and drinking water by managing nutrient pollution from wastewater.
+The Comprehensive Wastewater Management Plans (CWMP) is a town-wide, state approved, science-based plan to protect Barnstable’s coastal waters, ponds and drinking water by managing nutrient pollution from wastewater.
 To accomplish this, the plan calls for an expansion of the Town’s wastewater infrastructure (sewers) as well as other innovative and nature-based approaches such as inlet dredging, cranberry bog conversions and use of nitrogen removing septic systems.

 The 30-year plan is comprised of three 10-year phases, predominantly focused on sewer expansion.
 Each phase consists of multiple individual projects that will proceed through permitting.
 The plan is designed to reduce nutrient pollution in embayments to a level consistent with regulatory thresholds know as Total Maximum Daily Loads (TMDLs).
 By reducing nutrient pollution in embayments, the plan also protects water quality in ponds, and drinking water sources.
 In addition to meeting water quality thresholds, the plan is designed to provide the wastewater infrastructure needed to support community economic development and affordable housing needs.